ProjectOpenSea/SIPs/SIPS/sip-15.md

 | 4               | greater than             |
 | 5               | greater than or equal to |

 For substandard 0, the context explicitly binds a single NFT subject via `(address token, uint256 tokenId)` and then encodes one or more `(bytes32 traitKey, bytes32 traitValue, uint8 comparisonEnum)` tuples for that subject.
 Substandard 1 encodes multiple `(token, tokenId, traitKey, traitValue, comparisonEnum)` tuples for validating a single trait on each of multiple tokens.
-Substandard 2 combines both approaches, allowing multiple tokens each with multiple traits.
+Substandard 2 combines both approaches: it begins with a `numTokens` length prefix followed by an array of token entries, each containing multiple trait tuples.

 Additional substandards MAY be specified in subsequent SIPs that inherit this SIP.